samdark/yii2-psr-log-target/README.md

-Is is a fork from samdark/yii2-psr-log-target with psr logger levels support.
+It is a fork from samdark/yii2-psr-log-target with psr logger levels support.

 # Yii 2 PSR Log Target